WHAT DO I WEAR ON THE RIVER AND IN CAMP?

 – Water Bottle

-– 1 tube or can of sunscreen to share amongst the raft if you all know each other.
+– 1 bottle of sunscreen to share amongst the raft if you all know each other.

 – Waterproof camera – something small that can attach to your lifejacket.